joeblynch/webgl2-game-of-life/README.md

 #### Oscillation counters
 The lightness and saturation of a cell is altered for oscillators, depending on their period.
 P1 (steady state), and P2 (most frequently blinkers), are dimmed because they are so common.
 Other oscillators are highlighted for their rarity.
-I also tried rotating the hue of these oscillators, however this isn't working correctly as implemented.
+I also tried rotating the hue of these oscillators, however this is only working correctly as implemented for P15 oscillators (and likely other high P), for some reason.

 An oscillator also oscillates at all multiples of its period.
 So for example, a P2 is also a P4, P6, etc, and a P1 oscillates at all periods up to 1/2 its lifespan.